Rendition (law): Interstate rendition

-The arrest of a person may also be lawfully made by any peace officer, without a warrant, upon reasonable information that the accused stands charged in the courts of any other state with a crime punishable by death or imprisonment for a term exceeding one year, or that the person has been convicted of a crime punishable in the state of conviction by imprisonment for a term exceeding one year and thereafter escaped from confinement or violated the terms of his or her bail, probation or parole.
-When so arrested the accused shall be taken before a magistrate with all practicable speed and complaint shall be made against him or her under oath setting forth the ground for the arrest as in Section 1551.

 Rendition was infamously used to recapture fugitive slaves, who under the Constitution and various federal laws had virtually no human rights.
 As the movement for abolition grew, Northern states increasingly refused to comply or cooperate with rendition of escaped slaves, leading to the Fugitive Slave Law of 1850.
 This non-cooperation was behind the longstanding principle of refusal, only reverted in the 1987 decision.

 Irregular rendition

-American use of “irregular rendition” is a familiar alternative to extradition, and it is the same process as extraordinary rendition.
+This type of rendition is defined as extrajudicial abduction or detention of an individual from a foreign state to another state for the purposes of criminal jurisdiction.
+American use of "irregular rendition" is a familiar alternative to extradition, and it is the same process as extraordinary rendition.
 It involves kidnapping or deceit.
 In the view of the United States, kidnapping a defendant overseas and returning him to the United States for trial does not remove jurisdiction from American courts unless an applicable extradition treaty explicitly calls for that result.